temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-To define a Query, set the Query decorator `@workflow.query` on the Query function inside of your Workflow.
+To define a Query, set the Query decorator `@workflow.query` on the Query function inside your Workflow.

 ```python
 @workflow.signal